Well, folks, I finally found it: for my money, the most cheerfully indecent, blatantly prurient film of the pre-Code era.

 This practice may sound primitive and laughable.
 However, the glossing over of “bad traits” and the creation of an unattainably flawless image foreshadows our generation of stressed-out women, constantly comparing themselves to Photoshop-slimmed, impossible dream girls.

-So, although Search for Beauty amusingly satirizes commercialized sex, the movie and its founding publicity stunt also participate in that same commercial exploitation.
+So, although Search for Beauty amusingly satirizes commercialized sex, the movie and its publicity stunt also massively participate in that same commercial exploitation.

 As I ponder this movie (and I might be pondering it longer than the producers did), the mise-en-abyme quality of its message or moral sucks me in.
 Speaking of mise-en-abyme, the opening credits show up over shots of beautiful girls in gym suits doing exercises in a mirrored room so that reflections and reflections of reflections stretch into the distance.

-Similarly, in Search for Beauty, reality and parody blur and mingle to the point where I can’t distinguish what this film text means.
-Plus, at times, the camera’s leer assimilates with our own implied drooling absorption and I don’t feel comfortable with that.
+In Search for Beauty, reality and parody blur and mingle.
+Aat times, the camera’s leer assimilates with our own implied drooling absorptionm and I don’t feel comfortable with that.
 I’ll leer when I want to.
 Don’t you dare tell me when to leer!

 And yet, Barbara and Don emerge victorious, with help from a secret government agent dressed up as a priest (don’t ask).
 Not only do these plucky bodybuilders usurp the fitness farm compound, but they also hustle all the bad guys out onto the exercise field to punish them with a workout.
 No gain for the would-be pornographers and pimps—just a lot of pain.